Hutton-le-Hole

-Hutton-le-Hole is a small village and civil parish in the Ryedale district of North Yorkshire, England, about 7 mi north-west of Pickering.
+Hutton-le-Hole is a small village and civil parish in North Yorkshire, England, about 7 mi north-west of Pickering.
 It is a popular scenic village within the North York Moors National Park.
 Sheep roam the streets at will.

 History

 The village appears in the Domesday Book of 1086 as Hoton.
 Since then it has been known as Hege-Hoton, Hoton under Heg and Hewton.
 The name Hutton-le-Hole means place of the burial ground near the hollow, but the full name appears only in the 19th century.

 Near the end of the 13th century, the village was granted to St Mary's Abbey, York.

 In the 1600s the village was mainly inhabited by Quakers working as weavers or in agriculture.
 The Quaker evangelist John Richardson died there in 1753 at the age of 87.
 About four miles away in Kirbymoorside stands an old building that began as a Quaker Meeting House in 1690; it was much modified in 1790 and extended about 1810.
 It remains a Grade II listed building.
 John Richardson was buried at the Meeting's burial site.
 There was a Meeting House in Hutton-le-Hole as well, built in 1698 but turned into a residence in 1859.
 Interments there continued until 1868.

 By 1831, Hutton-le-Hole was part of the Anglican Lastingham parish.
 The "Township of Hutton-le-Hole" was receiving education funding from a charity owned by John Stockton in 1914.
 The first schoolhouse was built in 1845 and replaced in 1875 by a Grade II listed building, but this is now a holiday let.

 In 1901, the old building of the Zion Chapel still stood, but was no longer in use.
-The village bought it and pulled it down in 1934 when a new church, St Chad's, was built; this still stands and forms part of the Benefice of Lastingham.
+The village bought it and pulled it down in 1934 when St Chad's Church, Hutton-le-Hole, was built; this still stands and forms part of the Benefice of Lastingham.
 In earlier years, services had been held in the schoolhouse.

-Altogether the village has 29 properties historically listed as Grade II, many of them from the 18th century.
+Altogether the village has 29 historical properties listed as Grade II, many of them dating from the 18th century.
 One is a K6 telephone kiosk designed in 1935, another a sundial installed in 1833.

 The world championships in the board game Nine men's morris took place annually at the Ryedale Folk Museum in Hutton-le-Hole until 1997.

+From 1974 to 2023 it was part of the district of Ryedale.
+It is now administered by the unitary North Yorkshire Council.